Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 On your website, you can provide regular updates about core programs and projects.
 Sometimes just a sentence or two about a project’s status can go a long way to ensure that donors know how you’re spending their funds.

-Tax Status and Form 990s
+Tax Status and Financials (Form 990s)

 The often-forgotten tax information is a must for any nonprofit organization.
 This is often the first stop on a website for donors, foundations, and grant seekers.
 Delays in providing your 990 information and annual reports to donors can also impact the perceived professionalism and trustworthiness of the organization.